 Free Trade Day emphasizes what the world would look like without tax and trade barriers.
 It also aims to help encourage people to learn about this kind of economic thought and its social impacts.

-Economics is a complex social science and its central themes– supply, demand, taxation – are discussed and disputed by commentators with allegiances to many different theoretical perspectives.
+Economics is a complex social science and its central themes– supply, demand, taxation – are discussed by commentators with many different perspectives.
 Free Trade Day is one such perspective in modern economic debate.
-Advocates of the Free Trade movement argue in favour of an international trading environment that operates without taxes or trade barriers.
-In turn, supporters of Free Trade relate the absence of trade barriers to economic benefits such as lower prices for consumers and growth opportunities for producers.

 Historically, the Free Trade movement began during the 19th century when trade was a diverse issue in American politics.
 High tariffs began to take place during the time of the Civil War when northern traders wanted to protect their trade from the southern competition.

 The southern trades opted for open trade policies to export cotton.
 Free trade truly didn’t begin as a concept until the 1980s with the Free Trade Agreement.
 The advances towards the idea of free trade came from the rate of tariff falling due to interest in foreign trade and the post-war economy of World War II.

 Free Trade, from then on, became a topic of discussion as the ’90s and 2000s rolled around.
 This created economic debate as companies would internationalize their production.
 Free Trade Day argues in favor of free trade and reinstalling free trade and removing the tariff barriers.
 It supports the idea that lower prices for consumers and growth opportunities for producers would ensue.

 Free Trade Day aims to help teach people about the trading system and what the bigger picture is in regards to world markets.
 Free Trade Day is annually celebrated by encouraging people to purchase from.